JordanMartinez/purescript-to-haskell/02-Syntax/02-Type-Classes.md

 #### Without Functional Dependencies

-Haskell requires you to enable the `MultiParameterTypeClasses` language extension to define a type class with multiple parameters.
+Haskell requires you to enable the `MultiParamTypeClasses` language extension to define a type class with multiple parameters.
 PureScript's definition works out-of-box.

 ```purescript
 class MultiParameterTypeClass type1 type2 {- typeN -} where